 - 1. Students walking to and from school are expected to do so in an orderly way.
 There should be no fooling around, jostling, or loitering along the way. - 2.
-Students are not to arrive at school before 8:15 a.m. - 3.
-After the doors are unlocked at approximately 8:15 a.m., the students will come quietly into the building and take their seats in their classrooms. - 4.
-Students are asked to leave promptly after dismissal at 3:30 p.m.
-Monday through Thursday and 2:00 p.m. on Friday.
+Students are not to arrive at school before 7:45 a.m. - 3.
+After the doors are unlocked at approximately 7:45 a.m., the students will come quietly into the building and take their seats in their classrooms. - 4.
+Students are asked to leave promptly after dismissal at 3:45 p.m.
+Monday through Thursday and 12:00 p.m. on Friday for those attending the extended ed option.
 Students shall, at the close of the school day, vacate the building and playground as soon as dismissed.
 The school shall not be held responsible for children left at/on school premises after dismissal.
 Parents who are both working should make proper arrangements for their children. - 5.
 Parents bringing students in cars should follow the announced traffic pattern.
 Students may be dropped off or picked up (if ready) along the front sidewalk.
 Parents waiting for students, or at school for other business, should use the designated parking spaces. - 6.
 Teachers should be notified in writing if someone other than a parent will pick up a student.